consists of a lot of disparate glimpses of memories which are still too unorganized so

 I was right after my brother Ferdinando in the order of being heir to the throne of England.
 However, that was only according to the wishes of Henry VIII.
 That meant that thousands of other men would have challenged it.
 One did by killing my brother Ferdinando in 1594.
 I would have been on that same short list unless my identity was kept a secret, which it was.

-From then on I felt it was essential to hide my real identity from others.
-Every other alias who I became was invented or borrowed.
+It became completely essential to hide my real identity from others.
+Every alias who I became was invented or borrowed.

 To learn more about my family and my position in the royal line of succession please go to my one page sideshow here.